-Using the FTDI C232HM-DDHSL-0 JTAG cable
+Using the FTDI Module or FTDI C232HM-DDHSL-0 JTAG cable

-The Sapphire SoC also includes a configuration file for the FTDI C232HM-DDHSL-0 JTAG cable (c232hm_ddhsl_0.cfg), which bridges between your computer's USB connector and the JTAG signals on the FPGA.
-If you use this cable to connect your board to your computer, you can simply use this configuration file instead of ftdi.cfg or ftdi ti.cfg
+The Sapphire SoC also includes a configuration file for the FTDI Module or FTDI C232HM-DDHSL-0 JTAG cable (c232hm_ddhsl_0.cfg), which bridges between your computer's USB connector and the JTAG signals on the FPGA.
+If you use external JTAG cable to connect your board to your computer, you can simply use this configuration file instead of ftdi.cfg or ftdi_ti.cfg.
+You may select your preffered external JTAG cable in Debug and Linker Scripts Support under the Debug tab in the IP Manager.